-As Carol Dweck discusses in the Harvard Business Review article, people who maintain a "growth" mindset believe that "through hard work, good strategies, and input from others," talents can be developed.
+As Carol Dweck discusses in this Harvard Business Review article, people who maintain a "growth" mindset believe that "through hard work, good strategies, and input from others," talents can be developed.
 Those with a "fixed" mindset are more inclined to believe talent, skills, or intelligence are innate qualities that can't be earned.

 Though it's a surprisingly common framework people adopt in the business world, a fixed mindset can be problematic for professional development goals.
 If you believe you've either already got the talent in a certain area or you never will, you're unlikely to respond well to training and development.

 In her seminal TED talk on the topic, Dweck explains "the power of yet."

 Those three letters can have so much positive impact.
 So how do you inspire your team to revel in the "yet" and work to improve their skills every day?

 Provide as many structured learning opportunities as possible, but perhaps more importantly, embrace the unexpected, and re-frame "failures" as learning experiences.

 Make it easy to access the tools your team needs to expand their knowledge.
 There are a number of great learning resources available that make that easier than it ever has been.

 Although learning is perhaps one of the most valuable gifts you can give to your team, you don't have to fund a post-secondary education in order to provide it.

 The work you're doing provides an infinite number of learning opportunities, as long as you're willing to recognize them for what they are.